alavrik/piqi-ocaml/doc/piqi-ocaml.md

     (unrecognized) Protobuf fields are captured during de-serialization in a special 'piqi_unknown_pb' field and automatically written back when the record is serialized to Protobuf.

--   `--pp` -- pretty-print output `.ml` files using CamlP4 (camlp4o).

--   `--keep-tmp-files` -- don't delete temporary files created during command execution.
-This flag is helpful for debugging `piqic-ocaml` in case it generates an invalid OCaml code.

 -   `--strict` treat unknown and duplicate fields as errors